What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Best Lid: Wide Mouth

-Cup Holder Fit: Often No (32 oz)
+Cup Holder Fit?: Often No (32 oz)

 Office

-Best Material: Glass / Steel
+Best Material: Glass or Steel

 Best Insulation: Either